cstkennedy/itertools/README.md

 iterators.
 This project is an attempt to port some of that convenience to Java for cases where...

-  1. the Java Stream API does not provide the functionality
+  1. the Java Stream API does not provide the functionality.

   2. the Java Stream API would lead to less-than-readable or unnecessarily verbose code.

-  3. a range-based (for-each) loop is required (e.g., for readability)
+  3. a range-based (for-each) loop is required (e.g., for readability).

 # Goals